nickdesaulniers/nickdesaulniers.github.com/source/_posts/2015-01-25-writing-my-first-book-chapter.markdown

 We used a Google Sheet to keep track of the state of reviews.
 Reviewers were able to comment on sections of the chapter.
-What was nice was that you were able to keep use the comment as a thread, being able to respond directly to a criticism.
+What was nice was that you were able to keep using the comment as a thread, responding directly to a criticism.
 What didn't work so well was then once you edited that line, the comment and thus the thread was lost.